linode/docs/docs/platform/manager/accounts-and-passwords-new-manager/index.md

 Granting access to settings denoted with a dollar sign ($) will allow the user to perform actions that incur billing costs, such as adding or resizing a Linode.
 {{< /note >}}

-1. Select the appropriate permissions (None, Read Only, or Read-Write) in the **Specific Grants** section to allow the user access your Linodes, StackSripts, Images, NodeBalancers and Domains.
+1. Select the appropriate permissions (None, Read Only, or Read-Write) in the **Permissions** section to allow the user access your Linodes, StackSripts, Images, NodeBalancers and Domains.
 2. When you have finished configuring the user's permissions, click **Save**.
 The user's permissions will be saved and effective immediately.

 ### Recovering a Lost Username